Meadowlarke/Bibliography/Bibliography.md

 319: Bizet's uptake of musical styles/material from Manuel García's light opera of 1804 _El crido fingido._

--: Elements of Garcís music which were striking/unusual for its time.
+-: Elements of García's music which were striking/unusual for its time.

 322: Plot of García's song "Cuerpo bueno."